 - Is the gospel preached and preached biblically?
 Is there any message about sin?
 Is there mention of our needs of repentance, forgiveness, and salvation through Jesus?

 - Is there a “new” message that has been missing or forgotten by the church or previously unknown in the church?
 This is another common technique in teachers that stray from the truth of the Bible.
-It’s a great ploy to drum up excitement and is indicative of bad doctrine.
+It’s a great ploy to drum up excitement and is indicative of a false teaching.

 - Is there a claim to speak for or from God?
 Are you told what God revealed or said in a personal revelation?
 None of these should be taken lightly or dismissed.
 Claims of personal revelations should immediately raise red flags.
 When someone claims to hear from God outside of the Scriptures, anything could be said.
 It should put that person under great scrutiny, not just the revelation, but their teachings.
 If they are leaning on an extra-biblical source to teach, they are in effect setting up an authority outside of the Bible that is not unfailingly trustworthy.
 That’s very serious.

 - Is there reliance on emotionalism?
-While it is absolutely joyful to be a Christian and to know the Lord, operating heavily from feelings is not the same as operating from the solid ground of the Bible.
+While it is absolutely joyful to be a Christian and to know the Lord, operating heavily from feelings is not the same as operating from the solid ground of biblical truth.

 - Is an unbiblical description of love or unity or anything else given?